-Table L-1 in Appendix L of this Draft EA summarizes typical estimated construction noise levels and residential noise impacts screening distances for each of the planned construction activities using FTA and FRA criteria.
+Table L-1 in Appendix L of this Final EA summarizes typical estimated construction noise levels and residential noise impacts screening distances for each of the planned construction activities using FTA and FRA criteria.

 With the exception of the viaduct design option, which may require pile driving along the entire length of the flyover, extensive pile driving would not occur adjacent to sensitive receptors.
 For the embankment and retaining wall design options, sections of bridge construction requiring pile driving would be at the center of the flyover and at East Charter Way.
-As such, the proposed Project will incorporate BMP NV-1 (Noise Control Plan), identified in Table 3.14-4, which requires that a Noise Control Plan be prepared and incorporate best practices into the construction scope of work and specifications to reduce the impacts of temporary construction-related noise on nearby noise-sensitive receptors.
+As such, the Project will incorporate BMP NV-1 (Noise Control Plan), identified in Table 3.14-4, which requires that a Noise Control Plan be prepared and incorporate best practices into the construction scope of work and specifications to reduce the impacts of temporary construction-related noise on nearby noise-sensitive receptors.
 The Noise Control Plan will be developed in coordination with the City of Stockton in compliance with City standards.
-Therefore, with the incorporation of BMP NV-1, no direct or indirect short-term adverse impacts related from noise would occur under the proposed Project, as these noise impacts would be fully minimized with the incorporation of that BMP.
+Therefore, with the incorporation of BMP NV-1, no direct or indirect short-term adverse impacts related from noise would occur under the Project, as these noise impacts will be fully minimized with the incorporation of that BMP.

 Table 3.14-5 provides the approximate distances within which receptors (there are no Category 1 receptors within the ground-borne vibration RSA) could experience construction-related vibration annoyance impacts based on FTA methodology.
-However, the proposed Project will incorporate BMP NV-2 (Vibration Control Plan), identified in Table 3.14-4, which requires that a Vibration Control Plan that incorporates best practices into the construction-related vibration on nearby vibration-sensitive land uses.
-Therefore, with the incorporation of BMP NV-2, no direct or indirect short-term adverse impacts related to ground-borne vibration would occur under the proposed Project, as these ground-borne impacts would be fully minimized through the incorporation of that BMP.
+However, the Project will incorporate BMP NV-2 (Vibration Control Plan), identified in Table 3.14-4, which requires that a Vibration Control Plan that incorporates best practices into the construction-related vibration on nearby vibration-sensitive land uses.
+Therefore, with the incorporation of BMP NV-2, no direct or indirect short-term adverse impacts related to ground-borne vibration would occur under the Project, as these ground-borne impacts would be fully minimized through the incorporation of that BMP.

-Table 3.14-5: Approximate Screening Distances for Ground-borne Vibration Annoyance • mpacts from Pile Driving a See Table 3.14-2 for a description of land use categories.
-VdB = Vibration velocity
+Table 3.14-5: Approximate Screening Distances for Ground-borne Vibration Annoyance Impacts from Pile Driving